-Alex was diagnosed with autism at the age of three, following advice from a paediatrician who noted his developmental differences compared to his brothers and a tendency towards an isolated state.
-Growing up, Alex was healthy and happy, though he often preferred his own company to mixing with his twin brothers.
+Alex was diagnosed with autism at the age of three, following advice from a paediatrician who noted his developmental differences compared to his brothers and a tendency towards enjoying time alone.
+Growing up, Alex was healthy and happy, though he often preferred his own company to mixing with his brothers.
 He found joy in watching movies and immersing himself in classical music through headphones.

-His educational journey began at his first primary school, before he moved on to another primary school where he is still fondly remembered.
-From there, he attended college in the north of England as a term-time live-in pupil for a couple of years before graduating in 2013.
+He attended primary school, and then moved to a college in the north of England as a term time live-in pupil for a couple of years before graduating in 2013.
 It was during this time that he seems to have gained his love of the coast as a holiday destination.

-A significant challenge in Alex's life was the passing of his mother in 2005.
-His father shared, "It took him a long time to 'come to terms' with this.
-I cannot praise his brothers enough for their help during this time and after, looking after Alex and allowing me time to myself and to carry on working until I could take early retirement."
+A significant challenge in Alex's life was the passing of his mother.
+His father shared, "It took him a long time to 'come to terms' with this."